 340g/12oz self raising flour

 1 tsp mixed spice

 2 tsps ground ginger

 1 cup of cold tea

 2 medium eggs (beaten)

 Preheat the oven to 180C/Mark 4/350F.
 Melt the butter, sugar and golden syrup in a pan.
 Mix the dry ingredients flour, raisins and spices together.
 Pour in the melted mixture and then add the beaten eggs, coffee and tea.
 Place in a 1kg/2lbs loaf tin and bake for approximately 1¼ to 1½ hours.

-Meryl says : Teabreads which you can spread with lashings of butter are becoming very popular again.
-The raisins add moisture to make it a cake which keeps for up to a week in an airtight container.
+Meryl says : A slice of Raisin and Gingerbread Loaf spread with lashings of butter is becoming popular again.
+The raisins add moisture so it will keep for up to a week in an airtight container.
 Add cystallised ginger pieces to the top before baking for an extra spicy topping.
 What do you think?